NP-Robotics/disinfection-robot/README.md

 Concurrently is used to start all the necessary commands at once

-Simply cd into the project root folder and `yarn start`
+Simply cd into the project's root folder and `yarn start`

 The react webpage, flask API, and backend server will all start